Camila Cabello: 2017–2018: Breakthrough with Camila

-New writing and recording sessions for her album, influenced by the success of her single "Havana" featuring Young Thug, postponed the album's original release date.
+New writing and recording sessions for her debut album, influenced by the success of her single "Havana" featuring Young Thug, postponed the album's original release date.
 The single reached number one in Australia, Canada, the United Kingdom, Ireland, France, Hungary and the United States.
-It also spent seven weeks atop the US Mainstream Top 40 airplay chart.
+A commercial success, it also spent seven weeks atop the US Mainstream Top 40 airplay chart.
 The song became Spotify's most-streamed song ever by a solo female artist in June 2018, with over 888 million streams at the time.
 Titled Camila, her debut album is a pop record containing Latin-influenced songs and ballads.
 Camila was released on January 12, 2018, and debuted at number one in the United States with 119,000 album-equivalent units, including 65,000 from pure album sales.
 The album was eventually certified platinum in the country.
 "Real Friends" and "Never Be the Same" were released in the same day on December 7, 2017, the latter becoming her third top 10 entry on the Hot 100, peaking at Number 6.
 "Havana" and "Never Be the Same" made Cabello the first artist to top the Mainstream Top 40 and Adult Top 40 airplay charts with the first two singles from a debut studio album.
 She later won an MTV Video Music Award for Video of the Year for "Havana".

 In April 2018, Cabello embarked on the Never Be the Same Tour, her first headlining concert tour as a solo artist.
 She was featured in "Sangria Wine", a song she recorded with Pharrell Williams.
 Cabello released the song live during the tour.
 In May 2018, Cabello made a cameo appearance in Maroon 5's music video for "Girls Like You".
 In the same month, she began performing as the opening act for American singer-songwriter Taylor Swift in her Reputation Stadium Tour in between the European leg of the Never Be the Same Tour.
 She headlined an arena for the first time on July 31, 2018, at the Mohegan Sun Arena in Uncasville, Connecticut.
 Cabello was featured in the remix version of "Beautiful", a song from American singer Bazzi.
 The remix was released on August 2.
 On October 9, 2018, Cabello released the video single "Consequences", having first surprised 12 of her biggest fans in advance with a "Most Amazing Mystery Gift & Personal Letter".

 In December 2018, she was nominated for two Grammys: Best Pop Solo Performance for a live version of "Havana" and Best Pop Vocal Album for Camila.
 Her performance of "Havana" with guests Ricky Martin, J Balvin and Young Thug at the start of the ceremony made her the first female Latin artist to open the show.